Gerald Nangoli: Political career

 He was unopposed in the NRM primaries to become the flag-bearer, contest as Member of Parliament for Elgon North County.
 Nangoli won the 2021 elections and she became the member of parliament for Elgon North County in Bulambuli District with the majority number of votes.
 Nangoli sits on the Committee on Finance, Planning and Economic Development in the eleventh Parliament of Uganda which is chaired by Dr. Keefa Kiwanuka.

 Other works

 Nangoli has always been fighting against corruption, abuse of office and embezzlement of public funds in the Elgon North County.
-She called upon the stake holders of the Emyooga funds to increase on sensitization so that people can gain more knowledge on how to benefit from Emyooga funds.
-She attended the commissioning of kaserem-kapchorwa-road.
+He called upon the stake holders of the Emyooga funds to increase on sensitization so that people can gain more knowledge on how to benefit from Emyooga funds.
+He attended the commissioning of kaserem-kapchorwa-road.
 Nangoli went on a monitoring tour of schools Bulambuli District to check on the state they were in and found out that most of the schools were not renovated due to lack of funds.